 Arranging a job in Switzerland can be a bit overwhelming.
 Fortunately, it is not that overwhelming, because we are here for you!
 In a few easy steps, we will help you on your way to your dream job in Switzerland.

 Below we explain how we work, what each step entails, and what we do for you.
 Do you still have other questions?
 Feel free to contact us.

 Step 1: Registration

-If you are interested in working in Switzerland, please let us know by sending us an email, phone, or email.
+If you are interested in working in Switzerland, please let us know by calling us or sending us an email or a whatsapp message.
 You can also register on the website and send us your CV.
 Fill in our wish list and then we will do a small screening based on some data.
 We will schedule a phone or video call to get to know you, explain our working methods, and answer any questions you may have.

 Step 2: Conversation

 During the interview, we would like to hear more about your motivation and your ideal job.
 We will tell you about the different steps in your search and about life in Switzerland.
 The interview is mainly meant to get acquainted and to find out how we can help you in your search.
 If you responded to a vacancy, we will also discuss it.

 PhysioMatch will now help you in the preparatory steps to embark on this adventure without any worries.
 With our interactive checklist, we will guide you step by step through all the things you need to arrange.
 From getting a job to finding social contacts in the neighborhood.
 We support you throughout the process, as much as you need.